jentruong09/password-generator/README.md

 <br/>

-Once you click the 'Generate Password' button you will be prompted the question regarding how many characters you want your question to be:
+Once you click the 'Generate Password' button you will be prompted the question regarding how many characters you want your password to be:

 ![password-generator-pic2](/assets/images/hw3_2.jpg)

 <br/>

-If you enter a character length less than 8 or greater than 128 then you will be prompted with an alert message:
+If you enter a character length that is less than 8 or greater than 128 then you will be prompted with an alert message:

 ![password-generator-pic2.1](/assets/images/hw3_2.1.jpg)